Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 7. Using trusts and wills

-The UK and the U.S. have modern comprehensive income tax and estate and gift tax treaties.
+The UK and the U.S. have modern, comprehensive income, estate and gift tax treaties.
 We’ll look at these treaties in more detail later.
-For now, you should know that these treaties do not alleviate a conflict between how capital gains from investments are treated by each country.
-Each country has very different rules about when a gain on an investment will be considered a capital gain, and therefore subject to 0%, 15% or 20% capital gains tax in the U.S., or 20% capital gains tax in the UK (known as CGT).
-This investment conundrum is the number one investment trap to avoid for U.S. taxpayers living in the UK.
+For now, you should know these treaties don’t alleviate a conflict between how capital gains from investments are treated by each country.
+Each country has very different rules about when a gain on an investment will be considered a capital gain and, therefore, become subject to capital gains tax (0%, 15% or 20% in the U.S. and 0%, 18% or 24% in the UK, where it’s known as CGT) or be taxed as regular/ordinary income at a marginal income tax rate.
+This investment conundrum is one investment trap to avoid for U.S. taxpayers living in the UK.

-“U.S. persons” (U.S. citizens and U.S. lawful permanent residents, i.e. Green Card holders) are uniquely subject to ‘citizenship’-based taxation.
-Therefore, if you are a U.S. person, no matter where you reside, you are required to file U.S. federal income taxes annually—even if you can exclude your earned income—and stay compliant with U.S. tax laws and regulations.
+“U.S. persons” (U.S. citizens and U.S. lawful permanent residents, such as Green Card holders) are subject to citizenship-based taxation.
+Therefore, if you’re a U.S. person, no matter where you reside, you’re required to file U.S. federal income taxes annually — even if you can exclude your foreign-earned income — to stay compliant with U.S. tax laws and regulations.

-The most significant tax law and regulations, from a wealth management perspective, are those concerning Passive Foreign Investment Companies (PFICs).
-PFICs (for example a non-U.S. mutual fund) are taxed very harshly under U.S. law.
-Tax rates and interest charges can eliminate any gain on the investment.
-PFICs also trigger annual tax filings that, according to IRS estimates, can take over 20 hours per form each year to complete.
-Each PFIC requires a separate filing.
-Additionally, as PFIC gains are not considered capital gains, you cannot use losses from a PFIC, or another capital loss, to offset gains in PFICs you own.
+The most significant tax laws and regulations, from a wealth management perspective, are those concerning passive foreign investment companies (PFICs).
+PFICs (e.g., non-U.S. mutual funds) are taxed very harshly under U.S. law.
+Tax rates and interest charges can sometimes eliminate any gain on the investment.
+PFICs also trigger annual tax filings that, according to IRS estimates, can take more than 20 hours per form to complete each year — and each PFIC requires a separate filing.
+Additionally, as PFIC gains aren’t considered capital gains, you can’t use losses from a PFIC (or other capital losses) to offset gains in PFICs you own.

-For this reason, you’ll want to avoid buying UK or other European funds, all considered PFICs, and stick with buying U.S. funds that are exempt from PFIC rules.
-See: Why Americans should avoid owning shares in a non-U.S. mutual fund for more details on PFICs.
+For this reason, you’ll want to avoid buying UK and European funds (all are considered PFICs) and stick with buying U.S. funds that aren’t “foreign” and therefore can’t be PFICs.
+Read Americans Should Avoid Owning Shares in a Non-U.S. Mutual Fund for more details on PFICs.

-The problem doesn’t stop there.
 The UK has rules similar to U.S. PFIC regulations.
-In the UK, to obtain Capital Gains Tax treatment from Her Majesty’s Revenue and Customs (HMRC), you must take care in choosing your investments.
-Capital gains in the UK are taxed differently from other income, such as your salary, and receive a £12,500 annual capital gains tax-free allowance.
-Only gains in excess of this amount are taxed, in most cases, at a 20% CGT rate.
-This is often half the income tax rate of 40%-45%.
+In the UK, to obtain capital gains tax treatment from Her Majesty’s Revenue and Customs (HMRC), you must take care in choosing your investments.
+Capital gains in the UK are taxed differently from other income, such as your salary, and receive a £3,000 annual capital gains tax-free allowance (2024-2025).
+Only gains in excess of this amount are taxed (in most cases at a 20% CGT rate).
+This rate is often half your marginal income tax rate of 40%-45%.

-On the other hand, U.S. ETFs will only obtain CGT treatment from HMRC if they qualify as Approved Offshore Reporting Funds.
-If your investments do not qualify as approved offshore reporting funds, in addition to gains being taxed at your marginal income tax rate, losses in those ‘non-reporting’ funds cannot be used to offset gains in other non-reporting funds.
+On the other hand, U.S. ETFs will only obtain CGT treatment from HMRC if they qualify as approved offshore reporting funds.
+If your investments don’t qualify as approved offshore reporting funds, in addition to gains being taxed at your marginal income tax rate, losses in these “non-reporting” funds can’t be used to offset gains in other non-reporting funds.

-The combination of these two conflicting taxation rules creates a critical investing trap to avoid for U.S. taxpayers living in the UK.
+The combination of these two conflicting taxation rules creates a critical investing trap that U.S. taxpayers living in the UK must do their best to avoid.

-This just means you need an advisor who already knows about this issue and can create a portfolio that is compliant with the requirements in both jurisdictions.
+You need an advisor who already knows about this issue and can create a portfolio that’s compliant with requirements in both jurisdictions.

-Thankfully, for a U.S. or UK retirement account or pension that is qualified by the U.S.-UK income tax treaty, this PFIC/approved offshore reporting fund conundrum is not an issue as such accounts are considered opaque and their contents are not of concern to the tax authorities.
+Thankfully, for a U.S. or UK retirement account or pension that’s qualified by the U.S.-UK income tax treaty, this PFIC/approved offshore reporting fund conundrum isn’t an issue, as such accounts are considered opaque, and their contents aren’t of concern to the tax authorities.
 See more on treaty qualified accounts below.

 2. Problems maintaining a U.S. brokerage account

-Many U.S. firms have stopped providing services directly to retail clients who reside outside the U.S. Many U.S. firms will even proactively close your account when they find out you live abroad.
-Read more on: Why U.S. brokerage accounts of American Expats are being closed.
+Many U.S. firms have stopped providing services directly to retail clients who reside outside the U.S. and will even proactively close your account when they find out you live abroad.
+Read more on this topic here: Why U.S. Brokerage Accounts of American Expats Are Being Closed.

 Excerpt from MiFID II: